Oregon Grown Tea

 Where to Buy & How to Visit

 Our 2016 teas are currently sold out.
 Please check back in late May for the first of our 2017 teas here on the website.
-We are also selling at our Farm Stand in Salem and at the Portland State Saturday Market on the second Saturday of each month, July through September.
+We are also selling at our Farm Stand in Salem, and at the Portland State Saturday Market on the second Saturday of each month, July through September.

 Green, Oolong and Black Tea

 We are currently sold out of all 2016 teas.
 More tea will be available to purchase online in Summer 2017.
 Sign up for our New Releases newsletter (below) to be the first to know.